 If you’re going for something new, consider a practical item — something you can use in your everyday life that will bring happy memories.
 Ms. Palmer suggests that an umbrella or a nice bag can be a great option.
 If you love to cook or bake, perhaps a cooking tool or recipe book would be just the thing.
 Even a small musical instrument can be a great gift for kids — a flute or shakers, for example.

 Tell your own story.
 One cool thing about smart phones is that you have instant access to a world of creative sharing.
 Even if you don’t use your phone while you’re away, it can make a wonderful, portable, decent-quality camera — and when you return, those photos can be easily turned into souvenir books for yourself, family members, or friends.
 ChatBooks (link name to this ==> https://chatbooks.com/) is a free app that allows you to effortlessly create and customize photo books from Instagram, Facebook, or your regular photo library for as little as $8.

 Whatever your tastes, there are tons of ways to approach the idea of a souvenir that ensure you’ll bring something back that will have personal meaning for you and that will spark many wonderful memories months and years after you’ve come home.
 And don’t forget the chocolate bars on your way out!

-If you’re ready to start your own hunt for the perfect souvenir in the perfect getaway, book a complementary adventure planning session with me by clicking here.
+If you’re ready to start your own hunt for the perfect souvenir in the perfect getaway, give me a call today and let’s get started!
+You can reach me by clicking here.